On this page

 Best Value Offer 3:

-Make sure to include the Shopify Discount code you've created in the "*Use code" field so that your customer's can use it to obtain the advertised price at checkout.
+If you use a "Static" discount option, make sure to include the Shopify Discount code you've created in the "*Use code" field so that your customers can use it to obtain the advertised price at Checkout.

 If you use a "Dynamic" discount option (auto-applies at Checkout) then it's recommended to delete the text from the "*Use code" field as the code will auto-apply for the customer.